mmnsports.com

 McIlroy: Trump and Musk Could Help Bring Peace to Golfillustration

-Rory McIlroy has expressed his belief that Donald Trump's potential return to the White House could help bring peace between the PGA Tour and the Saudi-backed LIV Golf circuit, which remains divided.
+Rory McIlroy has expressed his belief that Donald Trump's potential return to the White House could help bring peace between the PGA Tour and the Saudi-backed circuit, which remains divided.
 McIlroy also suggested that tech mogul Elon Musk could play a pivotal role in facilitating talks about the future of the sport.

 Currently, the PGA Tour is in lengthy negotiations with the Saudi Public Investment Fund (PIF) in an effort to end the rift in men's professional golf.
 Many top players who moved to LIV remain suspended from the PGA, fueling tensions in the sport.